Samillion/mpv-boxtowide/README.md

 ## mpv-boxtowide
 ![Terminal](https://github.com/user-attachments/assets/aee0410e-1110-4f07-9405-e4578eff6ebf)

-This script will check if the video file has a 4:3 aspect ratio (box) and if so, it will change it to 16:9 (wide).
+This script detects if a video has a 4:3 aspect ratio and automatically adjusts it to 16:9 (wide).

-Its intended purpose is for videos or libraries with old 4:3 aspect ratio content.
-Instead of manually changing the aspect ratio, it will stretch it to 16:9 aspect ratio automatically.

-I like to keep my [mpv configuration](https://github.com/Samillion/mpv-conf) simple, that is why I created this script to match my simple use case.
+It is designed for libraries with older 4:3 content, stretching them to 16:9 without manual intervention.
+The script aligns with my preference for a simple [mpv configuration](https://github.com/Samillion/mpv-conf) to fit this straightforward use case.

 ## How to install
 Simply place `boxtowide.lua` in the corresponding mpv scripts location of your operating system: